 It arises approximately two thirds the way along the splenic artery and descends a short distance to run to the left along the posterior margi...

-Gullo syndrome, also known as benign pancreatic hyperenzymaemia, is characterized by the abnormal elevation of the serum levels of most or all of the pancreatic enzymes without any evidence of underlying pancreatic pathology.
-All other laboratory assays and imaging studies are unremarkable.
+Gullo syndrome, also known as benign pancreatic hyperenzymemia, is characterized by the abnormal elevation of the serum levels of most or all of the pancreatic enzymes without any evidence of underlying pancreatic pathology.
+It is a diagnosis of exclusion made when all other laboratory assays an...